nileshhadalgi016/digital-landfill/25-ai-concepts-part1.md

 Model weights are normally stored as 16-bit floating point numbers, which takes a lot of memory.
 Quantization compresses those weights down to 8-bit or even 4-bit integers.
 You lose a small amount of precision, but you cut VRAM usage massively, which is why you can run a 7B or even 70B parameter model on a regular laptop or a single GPU instead of a data center rack.

 ![Quantization](6_quantization.png)

-## Outro & CTA
-Follow for Part 2.
-Comment AI and I'll send you the full list.